 The Housing Agreement, hereafter referred to as "Agreement," is binding for the period of one academic year, fall and spring semesters, (or remaining portion thereof) and may not be transferred or reassigned.
 Housing and dining charges are billed each semester.
-If a student terminates this Agreement after completing the Housing Agreement and paying the \$100 non-refundable application fee, the following cancellation penalties may apply:
+If a student terminates this Agreement after completing the Housing Agreement, the following cancellation penalties may apply:

-- CANCEL (on or before February 28, 2022) no cancellation penalty - CANCEL (March 1, 2022 to April 30, 2022) \$250 cancellation penalty - CANCEL (May 1, 2022 to July 31, 2022) \$500 cancellation penalty - CANCEL (August 1, 2022 through end of 2022 Fall Drop/Add period) \$1000 cancellation penalty - CANCEL (within the Fall 2022 semester after Fall Drop/Add period) \$2500 cancellation penalty - CANCEL (for Spring 2023 semester) - o Before January 1, 2023 \$500 cancellation penalty - January 1, 2023 through end of 2023 Spring Drop/Add period) \$1000 cancellation penalty - Within the Spring 2023 semester after Spring Drop/Add period) \$2500 cancellation penalty
+- CANCEL (on or before February 28, 2023) no cancellation penalty - CANCEL (March 1, 2023 to April 30, 2023) \$250 cancellation penalty - CANCEL (May 1, 2023 to July 31, 2023) \$500 cancellation penalty - CANCEL (August 1, 2023 through end of 2023 Fall Drop/Add period) - \$1000 cancellation penalty - CANCEL (within the Fall 2023 semester after Fall Drop/Add period) \$2500 cancellation penalty - CANCEL (for Spring 2024 semester) - o Before January 1, 2024 \$500 cancellation penalty - January 1, 2024 through end of 2024 Spring Drop/Add period) \$1000 cancellation penalty - Within the Spring 2024 semester after Spring Drop/Add period) \$2500 cancellation penalty

-Exceptions will be granted for students who will graduate at the end of the fall semester, leave the main campus to attend classes at the Sayre Campus or participate in an approved internship, student teaching assignment outside of the Mansfield area (50-mile radius) or exchange program abroad in lieu of classes on the Mansfield University campus.
+Exceptions will be granted for students who will graduate at the end of the fall semester, leave the main campus to attend classes at the Sayre Campus or participate in an approved internship, student teaching assignment outside of the Mansfield area (50-mile radius) or exchange program abroad in lieu of classes on the Commonwealth University - Mansfield campus.
 Additional information may be needed in order to grant the exception.
 Exceptions are made on a case-by-case basis.

-Students who receive federal and/or state aid and who withdraw from MU will have their aid recalculated based on federal and state regulations and may owe a balance to MU.
+Students who receive federal and/or state aid and who withdraw from Commonwealth University - Mansfield will have their aid recalculated based on federal and state regulations and may owe a balance to the university.
 Residents dismissed from a residence hall for disciplinary reasons are not eligible for a refund of room charges.